SUJITHA-1406/Deauthor-using-NodeMcu-main/README.md

 ## Educational Purpose

 This project is created for educational and research purposes only.

-## Author

-SRIRAM KANNAN

 ## License